Skip to Content

 Monitor incoming emails for [condition] and alert when found. **WATCH FOR:** - [Specific patterns or keywords] - [Sender domains] - [Subject line patterns] **WHEN DETECTED:** 1.
 Read the full email 2.
 Extract relevant details 3.
 Send me an alert email with: - What was detected - Key details - Link to the original email **FALSE POSITIVES:** Do not alert for: - [Common false positive 1] - [Common false positive 2]

-Your prompt has access to context that gets injected:
+Your instructions have automatic access to context that gets filled in at runtime:

 • Current time — For time-based decisions